 |Million Gallons Treated Daily at Noman M. Cole Jr., Pollution Control Plant||

 |Million Gallons Treated Daily at Other Regional Plants Serving the County||

 |Million Gallons Reclaimed Daily||

 Data for FY2019

 Planning & Monitoring

 The county’s wastewater collection and conveyance system includes sanitary sewer lines, pumping stations, and flow metering stations.
-The county monitors these components and provides a 24-hour trouble response service for sewer backups.
+The county monitors these components to provide continuous sewer service to its customers and a 24-hour trouble response service for unforeseen sewer backups.

 All wastewater is treated using state-of-the-art physical, biological and chemical processes to remove pollutants and pathogens that are harmful to the environment.
 Wastewater from county homes and businesses is treated at one of several treatment facilities throughout the region.
-The county owns and operates the Noman M. Cole, Jr., Pollution Control Plant, located in Lorton, which treats approximately wastewater from homes and businesses
+The county owns and operates the Noman M. Cole, Jr., Pollution Control Plant, located in Lorton, which treats approximately 40 million gallons per day of wastewater from homes and businesses

 12000 Government Center Pkwy